 Ozarks Technical Community College (OTC) has an open admissions policy in keeping with its open door, full-service community college philosophy.
-While admission to the College is not based on minimum academic qualifications, particular programs have required standards for admission.
+While admission to the College is not based on minimum academic qualifications, skill building may be required prior to enrollment in credit classes, and particular programs have required standards for admission.